-Individuals who are already members or become members of another chapter of National DSA may not also be members of this Local Chapter.
-It will be the responsibility of members to approve policies and guidelines for the operation of the Local Chapter, to elect the Local Chapter’s Coordinating Committee, to elect delegates to the national convention, to vote on matters related to local and national policy, to make recommendations on issues, policies, activities, and ongoing efforts pursuant to local or national political goals, and to contribute toward the Local Chapter’s goals as described in Article II.
+Individuals who are already Members or become Members of another chapter of National DSA may not also be Members of this Local Chapter.
+It will be the responsibility of Members to approve policies and guidelines for the operation of the Local Chapter, to elect the Local Chapter’s Officers, to elect delegates to the national convention, to vote on matters related to local and national policy, to make recommendations on issues, policies, activities, and ongoing efforts pursuant to local or national political goals, and to contribute toward the Local Chapter’s goals as described in Article II.

 Section 2.
 Resignation and Expulsion.